Panos Kiamos: Musical career

 His early career began with appearances in major nightclubs alongside well-established names in the Greek music scene, such as Tolis Voskopoulos, Makis Christodoulopoulos, Eleni Dimou and Giorgos Alkaios.

 In 1998, Kiamos released his first CD entitled Enas Erotas Latria ke Anagki, from which two songs gained popularity: Ola Ya Senane Milane (Horis Nero) and Trelos Ya Sena.

 In 1999, he released his second CD Den Ise Moni.
 This was followed in 2000 by Tou Erota Feggaria.

 In 2002, Kiamos made progress in the northern city of Thessaloniki.
 The songs Alithina (Truly) and Arketa (Enough) from the CD Tis Nyhtas Oniro (Dream of the Night) became popular in the north, and as a result Kiamos' stock rose considerably.
 The CD To Gelio Sou Klei followed a year later; by this stage, he had become a household name throughout the country.

 In 2004, he released a live CD entitled Panos Kiamos Live Sto Fix, which included performances of his own work, as well as various popular hits.

 In 2005, Kiamos appeared at Asteria, one of the most popular entertainment venues in Athens, with the initial 20 scheduled performances turning into 9 consecutive months (April–January).

 In the summer of 2006, while still performing at Asteria, Kiamos signed a contract with Universal Music; his first collaboration with the label, Monima Erotevmenos, was released in June that year.
 In October, Kiamos began performing at Anodos in Piraeus.
 At the start of May 2007, Kiamos agreed to perform at Politeia in Thessaloniki.
 The CD single Metakomizo was released as a forerunner to his next full album, Gyrna Se Mena.
 In October, Kiamos returned to Anodos for a second series of performances.

 At the start of 2008, Kiamos began a series of appearances at Pyli Axiou in Thessaloniki, before embarking on a string of performances throughout Greece, Cyprus and Germany.
 The completion of his touring was followed by the release of his second live CD, Oi Dikes Mas Nichtes.
 November saw the release of a studio album, Gia Agapi Etoimasou.

 Late in 2010, he released a new album called "Tha Ziso Gia Mena" which won 4 platinum awards and a Best Song Award for "Sfiriksa kai elikses".

 In April 2011, he released another hit album called "Olokainourgios", which also went on to win platinum awards and 1 award for best songs "Apo Deftera", and won the Best Music Video Award for "Olokainourgios".

-On March 10, 2012, a new song of his came out called "Krystalla" and to follow up with that in June was another song called "To Aima Mou Piso" which also became popular on Greek and North American Radio stations, but it was not until July 8, 2012, his newest album which is also entitled "Krystalla" came out which included a Greek Reggae song and a cover of a song from Bulgaria called "Сен Тропе" (Saint-Tropez) Kiamos's song is called "Fotia me Fotia" (Fire with Fire).
+On March 10, 2012, he released "Krystalla."
+In June, he released "To Aima Mou Piso," which became popular on Greek and North American radio stations.
+On July 8, 2012, he released his album Krystalla, which included a Greek reggae song and a cover of Bulgarian singer Azis's song "Sen Trope" ("Saint-Tropez"), titled "Fotia me Fotia" ("Fire with Fire").